 The Northern Hemisphere.

-Those Who Will Not Be Destroyed
+Those Who Might Be Spared

 Furthermore, obscene murders of Jews have happened throughout America, and American Jews have always suffered discrimination.
 But, there have been many Americans who supported and defended the Jews.
 So, maybe the US might be spared the worst of what is coming.
+Without the support of American Christians, demanding that the US government help Israel, it's hard to see how the Jewish State could have survived.

 Who else might be spared?